 Phytoestrogens are found in many fruits, vegetables, wholegrains and pulses such as soya.
-These are plant chemicals that are similar in structure, but between 100-100,000 times weaker than mammalian oestrogens found in cow's and goat's milk.
+These are plant chemicals that are similar in structure but between 100 to 100,000 times weaker than mammalian oestrogens found in cow's milk, which are identical to human oestrogen.
 Many of the concerns over soya originate from animal studies, which don't apply to humans as phytoestrogens act very differently in different species.
-Research suggests soya may actually lower the risk of breast cancer and its recurrence, whereas the oestrogen, IGF-1 and saturated fat in cow's milk may increase the risk of breast cancer.
+Research suggests soya may actually lower the risk of breast cancer and its recurrence.